 “Each friend represents a world in us, a world possibly not born until they arrive, and it is only by this meeting that a new world is born.” -Anaïs Nin

-- Book stuff: My memoir is in that awkward stage of waiting to meet the editor who loves it and wants to buy it.
-It really wants to settle down in a long-term relationship.
-In the meantime, I’m working on my next book, a novel about a photojournalist in South Africa during the Mandela elections (cause hey, I was a development worker in South Africa during the Mandela elections).
+Book stuff: I’ve completed a manuscript titled “Jump: A Memoir About Skating and Survival,” and am working on a novel about an American photojournalist in South Africa during the Mandela elections (cause hey, I was a Canadian development worker in South Africa during the Mandela elections).